 Showing preliminary plans for the controversial park, McIntyre said he is recommending reducing the overall size to about 8,500 square feet from the approximately 11,00 square feet that was originally considered.

 The drawing that he had Thursday shows a narrower entrance area that would better protect the trees that stand on either side of the entrance off of Western Avenue.
-The new drawing

 The walkway through the park is not included in the budget and the town, or the skatepark supporters, would have to raise additional funds to make it happen.